Home

 Actively Managed

-The fallowed area must be actively managed to prevent substantial growth of noxious weeds, soil erosion, dust, and pests.
+Participating property owners must agree to actively manage the fallowed area to prevent substantial growth of noxious weeds, soil erosion, dust, and pests.

 How the Rebate Is Calculated

-The rebate amount is calculated using the following formula.
-The final amount is subject to County review and approval.
+The one-time rebate amount is based on estimated water savings using the following formula.
+The final amount is subject to County review and approval, subject to funding availability.

 Fallowed acres